• Skip to primary navigation

 • Just before serving, toss the salad with dressing and top with croutons!

 1. Be sure the lettuce leaves are dry.
-Otherwise the dressing will not stick to the leaves.
-A salad spinner (affiliate link) works best to remove water.
-However, if you do not have a salad spinner (affiliate link), place the lettuce in a colander and rinse the lettuce under cold running water.
+Otherwise, the dressing will not stick to the leaves.
+A salad spinner works best to remove water.
+However, if you do not have a salad spinner, place the lettuce in a colander and rinse the lettuce under cold running water.
 Shake the colander to remove as much water as possible.
-Spread the rinsed lettuce and on a clean towel or paper towel and pat it dry.
+Spread the rinsed lettuce on a clean towel or paper towel and pat it dry.

 2. Be careful not to use too much dressing.
 Start with 2-3 tablespoons of dressing and add additional dressing 1 tablespoon at a time.
 Salads drenched in dressing are soggy and do not taste good.

 3. The ingredients can be prepared early in the day.
 Store them covered in the refrigerator.
 Do not cut the lettuce the day before you plan to use it.
-Otherwise the cut edges of the lettuce may turn a pinkish color which is not appetizing.
+Otherwise, the cut edges of the lettuce may turn pink, which is not appetizing.

 Leftovers

-Once the dressing has been added to the salad, leftovers do no hold up well even when refrigerated.
+Once the dressing has been added to the salad, leftovers do not hold up well, even when refrigerated.

 Additions

-There are a number of foods you can that are not in a typical Caesar salad but are tasty:
+There are several foods you can that are not in a typical Caesar salad but are tasty:

 • Hard-boiled egg-Either dice or cut the egg into wedges.
 Place them on top of the salad after you have added the dressing.

-• Bacon-A a couple of tablespoons of cooked crumbled bacon would be delicious.
+• Bacon-A couple of tablespoons of cooked crumbled bacon would be delicious.

 • Chickpeas-Add a handful of chickpeas for added protein.